hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] Luminant Scythe (Spell Arte)
 - [ ] Radiant Dragon Fang (Mystic Arte)

 ## After Aurnion
+> __NOTE:__ Aurnion is a classic JRPG example where there are many sidequests that may or may not trigger depending on your progress.
+Do complete more sidequests (possibly out of order) if a sidequest failed to trigger.

-- [ ] You will obtain the *Meisei No.2* (Vesperia 2nd) and Flynn joins the party PERMANENTLY (PS3 and Definitive Edition)
+- [ ] You will obtain __Vesperia No.2__ and Flynn joins the party __PERMANENTLY__ (PS3 and Definitive Edition)

-___Save the game before entering back Aurnion___

-- [ ] Enter Aurnion and Yuri will learn Final Gale from Flynn (Sword Friend).
-DO NOT exit out Aurnion yet.
-At the center of Aurnion, there is a Barrier Blastia.
-Set Rita as the On Screen Character and check the Barrier Blastia from the right twice to name it Maria (Brionac Part 4).
-Rest at the Inn for a scene between Rita and Judith.
-Rita will name the Memento Fana (Study Of Hermes Final Part).
-Rest at the Inn for a scene between the Spirits (Conversation between the Spirits).
-Lastly, rest the Inn for a scenebetween the party and Kaufman.
-You may now exit out and go to Caer Bocram.
-Go north and enter the near right house for Judith's Brionac.
-In the PS3 and Definitive Edition, Brionac is in the NW House.
-Afterward, you can sleep at the Inn of Aurnion one last time (Brionac Final Part)

-___After the above, you may save the game___
+- [ ] Enter Aurnion and Yuri will learn __Final Gale__ from Flynn (Sword Friend)
+- [ ] Rest at the Inn for a scene between the Spirits (Conversation between the Spirits)
 - [ ] Sail to the west of the Manor of the Wicked to find a Harvest Point.
-Check it to get the Leo Luca (PS3)
+Check it to get the __Leoluca__ for Patty (PS3)
-- [ ] In Zaphias, enter the Inn for Patty's Amazing Chef title (PS3 and Definitive Edition)
+- [ ] In Zaphias, enter the Inn for Patty's __Amazing Chef__ title (PS3 and Definitive Edition)
 - [ ] In Zaphias, check the Fountain (PS3 and Definitive Edition)
-- [ ] In Zaphias, head toward Lune in the Citizen Quarter (Dark Enforcer Final Part)
+- [ ] In Zaphias, approach the sitting bench on the right side in the Citizen Quarter for a scene with Lune (Dark Enforcer Final Part)
-- [ ] Enter Keiv Moc to get Hunting Blades' Invitation and Karol's Golden Soldier title.
+- [ ] Enter Keiv Moc to get __Hunting Blades' Invitation__ and Karol's __Golden Soldier__ title.
 With the Hunting Blades' Invitation and if you have cleared (Avenging Soldiers Final Part) previously, you may clear the 100 Man Melee and get the reward.
 Be sure to clear 100 Man Melee with at least three characters since it is one of the conditions to unlock 200 Man Melee (Golden Soldier)
 - [ ] If you enter the 100 Man Melee with Flynn, you will fight Yuri at the end (PS3 and Definitive Edition)
 - [ ] If you talk to the left Receptionist at the Arena, you can enter the Introductory Rank of Team Battle (PS3 and Definitive Edition)
-- [ ] Enter Aurnion for the Warrior's Invitation (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
+- [ ] Enter Aurnion for the __Warrior's Invitation__ (Rest at Yuri's Room in Zaphias for the PS3 and Definitive Edition).
 If you have cleared (Golden Soldier) and (Avenging Soldiers Final Part), you have three out of the four Invitations now (Arena Final Part)
 - [ ] Enter Halure (Under The Tree Final Part)
 - [ ] In Halure, toward the tree and speak with a Mage on the way if your party has inflicted over 60000000 damage in total.
-You will get Rita's Seeker title (Seeker)
+You will get Rita's __Seeker__ title (Seeker)
 - [ ] In Heliord, go down to the Lower Section.
-Find Sicily by the river for Murakumo if Repede is above Level 50 (Professor Sicily Part 5)
+Find Sicily by the river for __Murakumo__ if Repede is above Level 50... in the PS3 and Definitive Edition, you will get this together with Repede's Joke Weapon at Halure after fulfilling Repede's motivational sidequest (Professor Sicily Part 5)
 - [ ] In Halure, speak with Sicily near the Inn for Joke Weapons if you have completed the requirement.
 In the PS3 and Definitive Edition, you need to clear the 30 Man Melee under one minute and 30 seconds for Flynn's, Synthesis two hundred times for Patty's (Professor Sicily Final Part)
 - [ ] In Capua Nor, you can find Nan if you have completed 100% of the Monster Book.
-You will get Karol's Manly Man title (Monster Book Final Part)
+You will get Karol's __Manly Man__ title (Monster Book Final Part)
-- [ ] In Capua Torim, talk to the Sailor near the Slide.
-Patty will learn Critical Moment (PS3 and Definitive Edition)
+- [ ] In Capua Torim, talk to the Sailor near the slide.
+Patty will learn __Critical Moment__ (PS3 and Definitive Edition)
-- [ ] Enter Capua Torim from the western entrance/exit for Karol to learn Rending Drop (One Night Training)
+- [ ] Enter Capua Torim from the western entrance/exit for Karol to learn __Rending Drop__ (One Night Training)
 - [ ] In Caer Bocram, go north then go west all the way to fight Clint.
-You will get the Hunting Blades' Invitation 2 (PS3 and Definitive Edition)
+You will get the __Hunting Blades' Invitation 2__ (PS3 and Definitive Edition)
 - [ ] With the Hunting Blades' Invitation 2 and if you have cleared Introductory Rank of Team Battle at the Arena, you will then unlock Majestic Rank of Team Battle.
 If you don't have Karol and Raven in the Active Party, then you will fight them in the Majestic Rank (PS3 and Definitive Edition)
 - [ ] In Heliord, go down to the Lower Section and talk to Witcher.
 Karolow X will be modified (PS3 and Definitive Edition)
 - [ ] After (One Night Training), go to Dahngrest.
-Head toward the central area and pick either choice for Karol's Infinity (Big Voice Contest)
+Head towards the central area and pick either choice for Karol's very own Keyblade I mean __Infinity__ (Big Voice Contest)
-- [ ] With all recipes from Wonder Chef and all developed recipes, go to the Port in Nordopolica to talk to Wonder Chef for Mabo Curry recipe and the Cooking Battle Invitation.
+- [ ] After obtaining all recipes from Wonder Chef and unlocking recipes, go to the Port in Nordopolica to talk to Wonder Chef for __Mabo Curry recipe__ and the __Cooking Battle Invitation__.
 Go to Dahngrest to enter The Bistro Black Hole.
-The Participant should have MASTERED on all HP or TP Recovery recipes and at least Three Stars for all other recipes.
+The participant should have __MASTERED__ every HP/TP Recovery recipes and at least Three Stars for the other recipes.
 That will win you the Cooking Series titles (Cooking Battle)
 - [ ] In Yormgen, check the Red Box (Illusion)
 - [ ] In Yormgen, speak with the Butler of the Nobles.
 Enter the Zopheir Rift from the west and you will see the Micro Circuit.
 Report back and the male characters will get their Swimsuit Series titles.
 Talk to the Butler and go to Halure.
 Go west and talk to Giovanni near the Fountain for the Super Aer Board.
 Report back and the female characters will get their Swimsuit Seies titles (PS3 and Definitive Edition)
 - [ ] Go to Mt Temza and head to the third area for Judith's Sundering Moon (Judith's Sundering Moon Final Part)
 - [ ] Fly to the Yurzorea Continent East and enter the rock formation for the Sorcerer Ring Level 5 (Fell Arms Part 6)
-- [ ] In Yuumanju, you can get the Hotspring Series titles (Hotspring Part 3)
+- [ ] In Yumanju, you can get the Hotspring Series titles (Hotspring Part 3)
-- [ ] In Aurnion, toward the left of the Blastia when Repede is at least Level 60 to get Repede's Tough Hound title (Tough Hound)
+- [ ] In Aurnion, toward the left of the Blastia when Repede is at least Level 60 to get Repede's __Tough Hound__ title (Tough Hound)
-- [ ] After (Tough Hound), sleep at King Of Adventure twice to get Repede's Shining Fang, Dog Crest and Repede's Ultimate Dog Warrior title (King Of Adventure Final Part)
+- [ ] After (Tough Hound), sleep at King Of Adventure twice to get Repede's __Shining Fang__, __Order of the Loyal Hound__ and Repede's __Ultimate Dog Warrior__ title (King Of Adventure Final Part)
-- [ ] In Dahngrest, talk to a Cat by the western entrance/exit.
-In Aurnion, head toward the west when you have completed 85% of the Dog Map.
-You will get the Bone With Meat attachment and Big Boss' territories won't expand anymore (Dog Map Part 2)
-- [ ] In Zaphias, talk to a Cat near the Memory Circle when you have completed 95% of the Dog Map.
-You will get Repede's Great Boss title (Dog Map Final Part)
-- [ ] In Aurnion, find Drake at NW for Yuri's Certified Soldier title (Estelle's Teacher Part 5)
+- [ ] In Aurnion, find Drake at NW for Yuri's __Certified Soldier__ title (Estelle's Teacher Part 5)
-- [ ] Enter Aurnion and you will get Raven's Shining Star title if Raven has at least 100 Skills (Encouragement Of The Schwann Team Part 1)
+- [ ] Enter Aurnion and you will get Raven's __Shining Star title__ if Raven has at least 100 Skills (Encouragement Of The Schwann Team Part 1)
 - [ ] In Aurnion, speak with the Doctor in the Inn.
 Reenter the Inn and speak with the Doctor again.
 Speak with the Man that is near the Inn Owner.
-Once your party have healed at least 4000000 HPs, toward the Inn for Estelle's Dedicated Paramedic title (Dedicated Paramedic)
+Once your party have healed at least 4000000 HPs, toward the Inn for Estelle's __Dedicated Paramedic__ title (Dedicated Paramedic)
-- [ ] In Aurnion, if you have done (Estelle's Teacher Part 5) then talk to Drake at NE for Flynn's Ideal Captain title (PS3 and Definitive Edition)
+- [ ] In Aurnion, if you have done (Estelle's Teacher Part 5) then talk to Drake at NE for Flynn's __Ideal Commandant__ title (PS3 and Definitive Edition)
-- [ ] In Aurnion, find Drake at NE for Estelle's Worldly Adventurer title (Estelle's Teacher Part 6)
+- [ ] In Aurnion, find Drake at NE for Estelle's __Worldly Adventurer__ title (Estelle's Teacher Part 6)
 - [ ] Set Raven as the On Screen Character and enter Aurnion.
 Speak with Drake at the right of the Blastia for Raven's Vanji Lost (Rebuilding The Union Final Part)
-- [ ] In Namcot Island, speak with Miska in the Gym.
-For the Five Books, search the Elder's Home in Halure, Chevaliers HQ in Heliord, Inn in Mantaic, Chevaliers HQ in Aurnion and Fortune's Market HQ in Capua Torim.
-Report back to Miska and answer the questions correctly for Rita's Miska Doctoral Degree title (Miska Doctoral Degree)
+- [ ] In Nam Cobanda Isle, speak with Miska in the Gym.
+To retrieve the five books, search the Elder's Home in Halure, Chevaliers HQ in Heliord, Inn in Mantaic, Chevaliers HQ in Aurnion and Fortune's Market HQ in Capua Torim.
+Report back to Miska and answer the questions correctly for Rita's __Miska Doctoral Degree__ title (Miska Doctoral Degree)
 - [ ] In Mantaic, go to the Inn then to the Inn in Dahngrest.
-Go to Namcot Island and speak with the two at NW.
+Go to Nam Cobanda Isle and speak with the two at NW.
 Go to Zaphias and speak with the Guard by the Nobles Quarter.
 After, head into the Castle and speak with Mimula in the Jail Area.
 Head to Capua Nor and toward the east.
 Go to the Ghost Ship Atherum for a quick fight and go north after entering Caer Bocram.
 Go to the Union Jail Area in Dahngrest and feed the Old Man with Okonomiyaki recipe (Use Estelle to cook Fried Chicken And Fries repeatedly to unlock Scottish Egg then use Raven to cook Scottish Egg repeatedly to unlock Okonomiyaki recipe) to get the Note.
 Report back to Nobis in the Inn of Mantaic (Guild Quest Part 7)
 - [ ] In Dahngrest, head toward the central area (Guild Quest Final Part)
-- [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's Ivy Blade (Spirit Magic Final Part)
+- [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's __Ivy Blade__ (Spirit Magic Final Part)
 - [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Spectacles, Krona Symbol, Blue Dice, Reverse Doll, Holy Avenger, Super Electric Yoyo, Dragon Helm, Paladin Mantle, Black Onyx, Special Gel, Red Sage, Hourglass, Alexandrite and Reverse Doll (Cow Boy Final Part)
 - [ ] Repeatedly use any tent item on the World Map for Flynn to learn __Dazzling Spin__ (PS3 and Definitive Edition)
-- [ ] In the Renansula Hollow, head toward the Graveyard (PS3 and Definitive Edition)
+- [ ] In the Renansula Hollow, head towards the graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)
 - [ ] Enter Capua Nor and talk to Hisuka.
 Shastil will then show up.
 They are Senior Knights from the ToV Movie.
 Anyway, they are looking for the Sword Of Prayer which is a Treasure of the Chevaliers that got stolen by Alexei.
 Enter the Aer Krene that is at the SE of Weasand Of Cados.
 Within, go north to get to the Deep Hollow Region.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the south of Zaphias.
 At the end, get near the center to fight Sword Dancer.
 Exit out and enter the Aer Krene at the north of Caer Bocram.
-At the end, there won't be a battle, so exit out and head to the last Aer Krene which is at the southeast of Yuumanju.
+At the end, there won't be a battle, so exit out and head to the last Aer Krene which is at the southeast of Yumanju.
 At the end, you will fight Sword Dancer one last time.
 Back track out to meet with Hisuka and Shastil.
 They will give the Sword Of Prayer Lag Quarion to Flynn (PS3 and Definitive Edition)

+### Judith's Brionac Sidequest
+> __NOTE:__ Kouli's guide __warned__ us to not exit Aurnion until the scene with Kaufman.
+From my playtesting, I need to exit out of Aurnion and reenter to trigger the scene.

+- [ ] At the center of Aurnion, there is a Barrier Blastia.
+Set Rita as the On Screen Character and check the Barrier Blastia from the right twice to name it __Maria__ (Brionac Part 4)
+- [ ] Rest at the Inn for a scene between Rita and Judith.
+Rita will name the keepsake __Juana__ (Study Of Hermes Final Part)
+- [ ] Lastly, rest at the Inn again for a scene between the party and Kaufman
+- [ ] You may now exit out and go to Caer Bocram.
+Go north and enter the most right house for Judith's Brionac.
+In the PS3 and Definitive Edition, Brionac is in the NW House.
+- [ ] Afterward, you can sleep at the Inn of Aurnion one last time. __Addendum: Maybe the 360 version?
+I can't seem to trigger anything on my Definitive Edition playthrough__ (Brionac Final Part)

+### Repede's Dog Map Sidequest
+> __NOTE:__ If the Aurnion scene are not being triggered, you must camp at more __fields__ (do not be misled by the Dog Map's progress bar).
+Refer to the field's name at the top right of the party menu screen whenever you're on the world map.

+- [ ] In Dahngrest, talk to the cat by the western entrance/exit.
+In Aurnion, head toward the west when you have completed 85% of the Dog Map.
+You will get the __Pork Chop__ attachment and Little Wolf's territories will not expand anymore (Dog Map Part 2)
+- [ ] In Zaphias, talk to the cat near the Memory Circle when you have completed 95% of the Dog Map.
+You will get Repede's __Great Boss__ title (Dog Map Final Part)

 ## Tarqaron

 - [ ] Equip the Shining Star title and make Raven as the On Screen Character.
 From the last Memory Circle, back track and go SE to a new area.
 Continue on to trigger a scene (Encouragement Of The Schwann Team Final Part)
 - [ ] At the huge area with ladders, look for a path around the middle or the east.
 They lead to the Susanoh and the Uroboros.
 With all seven (nine in PS3 and Definitive Edition) Fell Arms, exit out Tarqaron and head to Aurnion (In PS3 and Definitive Edition, you don't need to go to Aurnion).
 Go fight the Last Boss and you will fight his Third Form to unlock the Fell Arms.
 The strength of the Fell Arms depends on how many enemies killed with or without equipping the Fell Arms (Fell Arms Final Part)
 - [ ] In Aurnion, you can find Agueron at NW.
 Talk to him and hand over raw materials to him for a total of three times.
 To make him reappear after each handover, sleep at the Inn few times and reenter Aurnion.
 After the third time, sleep few times and reenter Aurnion.
 You will get the King's Mantle (Development Of Aurnion)